 After college, I returned home and worked as a sports writer for the Valley Courier and Harbor News.
 I then moved to Milwaukee, Wisconsin to go to law school at Marquette University.
 I decided that I wanted to practice law in Connecticut and again returned home.
 I am admitted to practice law in Connecticut, Wisconsin (inactive), the United States District Court for Connecticut, and the United States Court of Appeals for the Second Circuit.
-If needed, I can consult with local counsel outside these jurisdictions.

 My experience as an attorney and writer has taught me that asking the right questions often contributes to success.
 I have represented clients on both sides of criminal law, victims and defendants.
 I am also experienced in civil litigation and appeals.
 Before starting my own practice years ago, I worked as an associate attorney with Jazlowiecki & Jazlowiecki, a personal injury firm based in Bristol.